com-480-data-visualization/project-2023-the-vizards/README.md

 - add funny features such as the sound of the TL when opening the website

 ### Overview of the website
-Here is an overview of the website, with minimal text:
+Here are some sketches to show an overview of the website, with minimal text:

 First tab: